MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 You can sort the segments in a column by selecting the column heading.

-Use the **Search** box in the top right corner to filter the segments.
+Use the **Search** box in the top-right corner to filter the segments.

 > [!div class="mx-imgBorder"]
 > ![Options to manage an existing segment](media/segments-selected-segment.png "Options to manage an existing segment")

-Select a segment to perform the following options:
+Select a segment to do the following:

 - **View** the segment details, including member count trend a preview of segment members.
 - **Edit** the segment to change its properties.
 - **Refresh** the segment to include the latest data.
 - **Activate** or **Deactivate** the segment.
-Alternatively, you an use the **Schedule later** functionality in the **Activate/Deactivate** dropdown to specify a future date and time for activation and deactivation of a particular segment.
+Alternatively, you can use the **Schedule later** functionality in the **Activate/Deactivate** dropdown to specify a future date and time for activation and deactivation of a particular segment.
 - **Rename** the segment.
 - **Download** the list of members in a segment as a .CSV file.
 - **Add to** sends the list of customer IDs in the segment for processing in another application.